MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 https://www.bible.com/bible/59/2TH.2.3
 - The word deceive is from the Greek word apostasia:
 Literally means: **"a falling away," "defection," "rebellion," or "departure."**
+Which is where we get the word apostasy comes from

 Laodicea was actually destroyed by an earthquake but was rebuilt because of its amount of wealth.